 - 25-30% if the government did not join your case

 - 15-25% if the government did join your case

 - 10% or less if the government joined your action, but most of the relevant information you provided was publicly available

 - A reduced amount of compensation if you planned or initiated the false claims that were the basis of the qui tam case.
 If you are convicted of a crime related to the false claims, you will not receive anything.

-If you live in Florida and have further questions about whistleblower (qui tam) actions, please contact our experienced Florida whistleblower attorneys today for a free and confidential case evaluation.
+If you live in Florida and have further questions about whistleblower (qui tam) actions, please contact contact Colling Gilbert Wright & Carter through our online form or by calling (855) 880-4741 today for a free and confidential case evaluation.